ralphjsmit/filament/docs/03-resources/07-managing-relationships.md

 ## Deleting related records

 By default, you will not be able to interact with deleted records in the relation manager.
-If you'd like to add functionality to restore, force delete and filter trashed records in your relation manager, use the `--soft-deletes` flag when generating the relation manager:
+If you'd like to add functionality to restore, force-delete and filter trashed records in your relation manager, use the `--soft-deletes` flag when generating the relation manager:

 ```bash
 php artisan make:filament-relation-manager CategoryResource posts title --soft-deletes
 ```

-Alternatively, you may add soft deleting functionality to an existing relation manager:
+Alternatively, you may add soft-deleting functionality to an existing relation manager:

 ```php
 use Filament\Tables;